codemagic-ci-cd/codemagic-docs/content/knowledge-others/import-variables-from-env-file.md

 description: How to import variables and secrets from a settings.env file
 weight: 9
 ---
-If you are white labelling apps for different customers and you might want to store the credentials for each customer in a settings.env in a secure S3 or GCP bucket.
+If you are white labelling apps for different customers, you might want to store the credentials for each customer in a settings.env in a secure S3 or GCP bucket.
 You can then download the settings.env for the specific customer to run the build and write the values to the `CM_ENV` environment variable.

 To learn more about setting environment variables at build time, please see [here](../yaml-basic-configuration/using-environment-variables/).